A Millionaire’s Tour in Ho Chi Minh City

 From the market, we crossed the street getting to Ham Nghi street and walked for about 15 minutes until reaching the bakery/restaurant.

-Meal prices ranges from 30,000 to 60,000 Dong.
+Meal price ranges from 30,000 to 60,000 Dong.
 I ordered rice with roast chicken for 40,000 Dong while my friend ordered rice with barbecue pork.
 We also ordered shake for refreshments.
 I had mixed fruit juice which is a mix of strawberry, orange and mango for 20,000 Dong.

 After dinner we then proceeded to our hotel in Pham Ngu Lao street.
 We walked for about 20 minutes to reach our hotel.